sphinx-doc/sphinx/doc/internals/ai-policy.rst

 Acknowledgements
 ----------------

-We thank the SciPy and NumPy developers for their AI policy pages, upon which this document is largely based.
+We thank the SciPy and NumPy developers, whose AI policy pages this document was adapted from.